API Design

 14 August 2017

-Swagger enables the same kind of automated discovery and integration that WSDL was invented to support.
-In doing so it undermines the design of REST APIs and doesn’t even provide adequate documentation.
+Open API and Swagger enable the same kind of automated discovery and integration that WSDL and SOAP were invented to support.
+In doing so they undermine the design of REST APIs and don’t even provide adequate documentation.

 Can consumer-driven contracts manage breaking change in microservice integrations?